LAPD officer arrested in connection with investigation into vehicle theft, Orange police say

-ORANGE, Calif.
-(KABC) -- A Los Angeles Police Department officer was arrested Monday, two weeks after a vehicle was stolen in the city of Orange, authorities said.

-Matthew Calleros was taken into custody by detectives from the Orange Police Department and booked into that city's jail, the agency said.
+Officer Matthew Calleros was taken into custody Monday by detectives from the Orange Police Department and booked into that city's jail, the agency said Tuesday.
+Whether he posted bail was unclear.

 Details about the vehicle and the alleged theft were not immediately disclosed.